Proposals for Faculty-led Short Courses

 HOW TO SUBMIT A SHORT COURSE PROPOSAL

-Faculty must complete an online application to submit a proposal for a credit-bearing PhilaU Short Course.
-To allow for a well planned course, courses must be well in advance All online applications for the 2018-2019 Academic year will open in September 2017 and must be submitted by February 2018.
-To access the application, CLICK HERE.
-Use your webadvisor username and password to login.
+Faculty must complete an online application to submit a proposal for a credit-bearing Jefferson-East Falls Short Course.
+To allow for a well planned course, courses must be well in advance All applications for the 2021-2022 Academic must be submitted by March 1 2021.

 GUIDELINES FOR DEVELOPING A FACULTY-LED SHORT COURSE

 Short Course Overview

 Faculty-led short courses are academic programs that are initiated, organized and carried out by faculty members, with assistance from the Study Away Office (SAO).
 A faculty-led short course proposal should originate with the faculty and have the endorsement of their Program Director and Academic and Executive Dean.
 Programs/Colleges have the primary responsibility for the academic content and instructional delivery methods of the short course.

 Faculty are encouraged to apply to participate in Nexus Abroad, an annual short course that possesses a pan-college character: Multiple individual courses—at least one must be a Global Diversity or Global Citizenship with a cohesive core based on faculty expertise in discipline and destination .
 The additional courses usually consistent of one from K-DEC and one from C-ABE, however additional courses can come from Humanities & Sciences in order to accommodate other majors within that college as long as the final course comes from outside that college.
 All courses will run in tandem, using collaborative teaching styles, collaborative assignments, and the same travel itinerary.
 The goal is to allow students to integrate their Study Away experience from multiple perspectives, while learning some common material and some material that is unique to each course.